gonciarm/cleaner/README.md

 # File cleaner

-# Super simple to use tool that helps to organize files in the directory.
+Super simple to use tool that helps organize files in the directory.
+Must have for people that store everything in downloads  folder.

 # Usage

-Just copy the script file (cleaner.py) in to the messy directory an run the script form the console (tested on Windows machine).
-After the cleanup log file (cleanerLog_date.txt) will be created with the summary.
+Just copy the script file (cleaner.py) into the messy directory and run the script form the console (tested on Windows machine).
+After the cleanup log file (cleanerLog_[date].txt) will be created with the summary.

-# Adwantages
+# Advantages
 - easy to configure action scope built in the script via [config] dictionary
 - included prevention from file overwrite
+- saves a lot of time